 If your trailer is equipped with a solar battery charger, it will trickle charge the battery.
-The battery disconnect switch must be ON for the solar charger to charge the battery.
+The solar panel is wired separate from the battery disconnect, so it will still charge if the battery disconnect is on or off.

-4. Remove, clean and replace roof air conditioner filter(s).
-Cover the air conditioner shroud(s)

-- 5. To help preserve the tires, park each tire on a piece of plywood about 12 inches square. - 6.
+- 4. Remove, clean and replace roof air conditioner filter(s).
+Cover the air conditioner shroud(s) - 5.
+To help preserve the tires, park each tire on a piece of plywood about 12 inches square. - 6.
 Cover the windows on the inside with foil, cardboard, paper, etc., to reduce curtain, drape, and carpet fading. - 7.
 Remove batteries in battery-powered devices. - 8.
 During extended periods of storage, gasoline may deteriorate due to oxidation.
 This can damage rubber and other materials in the fuel system.
 It may also clog small orifices.
 Commercially available gasoline fuel stabilizers should be added whenever actual or expected storage periods exceed 60 days.
 Follow the additive manufacturer's instructions.
 Operate the vehicle regularly during the storage period to mix and circulate the antioxidant agent throughout the fuel system. - 9.
 Check tire inflation pressures every 30 days.
 Maintain maximum rated cold inflation pressure. - 10.
 Check the sealant around all roof, floor and body seams and windows.
 Reseal if necessary.
 See Sealant Renewal section. - 11.
 Lubricate all locks and hinges as described in the Maintenance chapter. - 12.
 Remove high grass or weed growth if coach is parked on dirt.
 Caution should also be taken to prevent rodent intrusion when parked in remote areas and the unit should be checked periodically for any signs of intrusion.
 While measures are taken at manufacturer to prevent intrusion, rodent intrusion is not covered under the warranty so customers may need to take extra steps to protect their travel trailer.